andreafuturi/gitmini/README.md

 In the future it will be possible to run update every n seconds to be always updated and receive conflicts as soon as possible.

+`git current`

+Returns the name of the current ticket you're working on

 ## Examples: